 The Company leases a facility in Plainview, New York, under a seven-year agreement expiring in September 2022.
 The Company also leases offices in New York City under a three-year agreement expiring May 2020.
 NetWolves houses its operations in leased facilities in Tampa, Florida, under an agreement expiring in May 2020.
-VHC-IT leases a facility in Nashville, Tennessee pursuant to a one-year lease expiring April 2018.
+VHC-IT leases a facility in Nashville, Tennessee pursuant to a one-year lease expiring April 2019.
 The Company is evaluating possible renewal options and believes sufficient space is available at similar cost in Nashville.
-FGE leases facilities in Wuxi, China, pursuant to lease expiring in September 2019, August 2020, September 2020, and December 2020; and warehouse space in Foshan, China, pursuant to a lease that expiring in September 2018.
+FGE leases facilities in Wuxi, China, pursuant to leases expiring in September 2019, August 2020, September 2020, and December 2020.
 Such leases are renewable upon expiration.